cmungall/agrovoc-obo-alignment/README.md

 Note that we include even low confidence matches, but every match has a confidence score

+Currently we use owl:equivalentClass as predicate in the mappings, but this could be skos:exactMatch.
+The goal is to provide precise 1:1 mappings.

 ## TODO

 User boomer to refine mappings